SpinalHDL/SpinalWorkshop/src/test/python/workshop/counter/spec.md

 You can verify it as you want :

 - Directed tests
-- Full randomisation of inputs and outputs checking with a reference model.
+- Full randomisation of inputs with outputs checking by using a reference model.

-The starting template provided use the second method.
+The starting template provided in this lab use the second method.

 Also, do not forget to check that your testbench check things by manually introducing bugs in the RTL (Counter.v)